AhmerAfzal1/Rose-Simple-Accounting/README.md

-# RoseSimpleAccounting
+# Rose Account Manager
-A simple accounting task perform and keep all transactions in database using Kotlin
+A simple accounting task perform and keep all transactions record in database using Kotlin

 This project is under progress...

 ## App-Ads.txt